runrig-coop/runrig-farmos/README.md

 ActivityPub.
 As much as possible, OCapN aims to be backwards compatible with certain existing implementations of CapTP, like Cap'n Proto, which could make [Cap'n Proto's RPC protocol] and its [schema language] an especially attractive target for early implementations.
+Of course, we should remain careful not to impose specific transport protocols or communication models on the Common Engine itself – the actual implementation of Cap'n Proto or any RPC framework should be the purview of [middlewares & adapters] below.
+The Common Engine, meanwhile, should maintain its own internal representation of farmOS data structures and procedures that can interface with those protocols and frameworks.
+Ultimately, the Common Engine must be capable of ingesting schemas and logic extensions that can be interpreted consistently, regardless of their external representation.

-Regarding the syncing protocol, this will essentially represent a shared, deterministic consensus algorithm to handle concurrency across multiple systems.
+Regarding the syncing protocol, this will strictly perform the role of a shared, deterministic consensus algorithm to handle concurrency across multiple systems.
 That introduces another element of logic that must be shared, but fortunately there exist a number of ready-made solutions for this, particularly